Italy Heaven: Plan your dream holiday in Italy

 Skiing in Italy

-There are a number of good ski resorts in Italy, two of the most famous being Cortina d'Ampezzo and Courmayeur.
-As the map of Italy is so mountainous, winter provides a good choice of places to hit the pistes.
-The Alps bristle along Italy's northern borders, and there are ski resorts all along this northern band of the country. also have a generous share of resorts.
-The Dolomites 'Superski' area consists of a huge network of places to ski, with hundreds of lifts.
+There are a number of good ski resorts in Italy, two of the most famous being Cortina d’Ampezzo and Courmayeur.
+As the map of Italy is so mountainous, winter provides a choice of places to hit the pistes.
+The Alps bristle along Italy’s northern borders, and there are ski resorts all along this northern band of the country.
+The Dolomites ‘Superski’ area consists of a huge network of places to ski, with hundreds of lifts.

 > Skiing in Italy